heptarch/heptarch.github.io/drafts/demon.md

 results of Maxwell and Faraday, which we might detect by suitably careful experimental work...
 </font>
 </div>
-The talk is largely gibberish to the Duke.
+The talk is gibberish to the Duke.
 The play of symbols, the twined threads of argument, its flashes of scientific wit, are lost on him; what is not lost, however, is the flame of living joy in Miss Dewar's eyes, a flame which kindles something in